LoicGrobol/ginger/README.md

 [cffi](https://pypi.python.org/pypi/cffi)).
 These are entirely facultative, and you can install them the following ways:

+  - Check if cairo is installed (e.g. by running `ldconfig -p | grep libcairo`)
+    - If it is not, see [cairo's installation instructions(https://www.cairographics.org/download/))
   - If you are installing ginger through pip, use `pip3 install .[graphics]`
+    - This might fail because of pip's quirks (as in installing dependencies in a weird order) in that case, try either to install `cffi` manually with pip, or to install `libcffi` (presumably using your distro's package manager)
   - Else, you can install them yourself using `pip3 install cffi cairocffi`, or using your package management system of choice

-Either way, you will also need to install cairo, but, fortunately, as it is already a dependency of a lot of software, you probably already have it!
+Either way, you will also need to install cairo, but, fortunately, .
-If not, see [cairo's installation instructions(https://www.cairographics.org/download/)).

 ## Usage
 ```bash